colour-science/colour/docs/sphinx/source/resources/pages/introduction.rst

   -  Lab to XYZ.
   -  Lab to LCHab.
   -  LCHab to Lab.
+  -  uv to cct, duv.
+  -  cct, duv to uv.

+Convenience deprecated transformations:

   -  RGB to HSV.
   -  HSV to RGB.
   -  RGB to HSL.
   -  HSL to RGB.
   -  RGB to CMY.
+  -  CMY to RGB.
   -  CMY to CMYK.
   -  CMYK to CMY.
-  -  CMY to RGB.
-  -  uv to cct, duv.
+  -  RGB to HEX.
-  -  cct, duv to uv.
+  -  HEX to RGB.

 -  Illuminants chromaticity coordinates data.
 -  Correlated color temperature calculation.